2025 Hong Kong legislative election: Election forums

 The Hong Kong government announced that it would hold 39 election forums starting from 11 November.
 Local media reported that several media organisations, including three television stations, had planned to hold "around eight to nine" election forums, but were called off suddenly, as candidates decided to only attend government forums due to time and stress.
 Government officials declined to comment whether the candidates were required to attend only government-organised forums.
 However, the forums were criticised for lacking debate between the candidates, and the authorities reportedly encouraged more interaction in the following forums.
 Chief Secretary for Administration Eric Chan said the government is hoping for a "higher-level" debate without insults, foul language, or other tactics seen in past debates.

-The content of an i-CABLE News interview which showed campaign workers who attended the forum unable to recall the candidates' names and admitting that the were arranged to participate without knowing its details was taken down a few hours after airing, but was not reported by mainstream Hong Kong media.
+The content of an i-CABLE News interview which showed campaign workers who attended the forum unable to recall the candidates' names and admitting that they were arranged to participate without knowing its details was taken down a few hours after airing, but was not reported by mainstream Hong Kong media.